 It can therefore be assumed that the code quality suffers or is tested too little.
 I don’t want to explain why this is the case at this point.
 But it does explain why I quickly click on the update button for well-known plugins such as YoastSEO and not for others.

-Ways to minimize the risk from plugins
+Ways to minimise the risk from plugins

 1. do not use old plugins